roboevt/led-matrix-control/readme.txt

     make -C $LINUX_SOURCE ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- M=$PWD modules

     Copy the resulting led-matrix.ko file to your raspberry pi and install it with sudo insmod led-matrix.ko.
-    For more information check out this studio:
+    For more information see this studio:
     (https://classes.engineering.wustl.edu/cse422/studios/04_modules.html)

+    Build files can be cleaned up with the command: make clean

 Check out the /sys/led-matrix folder for the interface to the module.
     rows/cols - A list (seperated by whitespace) of the fully illuminated rows or columns.
-Write new values to update. pixels - A list (seperated by whitespace) of the currently lit pixels.
-Write as coordinate pairs (x,y x2,y2, etc.) character - writing a character (ascii [48-122]) will display that character to the matrix. fps - This attribute controls the number of new frames per second when scrolling through a string.
+Write new values to update.
+        Negative values turn off the specific line. pixels - A list (seperated by whitespace) of the currently lit pixels.
+Write as coordinate pairs (x,y x2,y2, etc.)
+        Negative values turn off the specified pixel. character - writing a character (ascii [48-122]) will display that character to the matrix. fps - This attribute controls the number of new frames per second when scrolling through a string.
-        Disable by setting it to 0.
-    string - A string to scroll through on the display
+        Will be set to 0 when a row, col, pixel, or character is set, and return to previous value with a new string. string - A string to scroll through on the display.

 Explanation of components (see header files as well):
-    led-matrix-module - Main code for actual kernel buffer.
+    led-matrix-module - Main code for actual kernel object.
 Initializes and registers sysfs attributes.
 It also initializes the matrix and timer code, and cleans everything up when the module is unloaded.

     led-matrix-module-util - Code for how the attributs should be stored and loaded.
 Interface from attribute to